samchristywork/samchristywork/README.md

 |<img src="https://s-christy.com/icons/c.png"      height=20></img> [turing-machine](https://github.com/samchristywork/turing-machine)                            |A simple Turing Machine with replaceable programs.                                          |

 ## Web

+I am not a web programmer, but I push myself to make web projects anyway because of the relevance that web programming has had in the industry over the past decade or so.
+Historically, I have focused on Node.js as a foundation for web projects, but I am transitioning to a Rust/Actix foundation for future work.

 |Repository                                                                                                                                                       |Description                                                                                 |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|
 |<img src="https://s-christy.com/icons/nodejs.png" height=20></img> [collaborative-movie-list](https://github.com/samchristywork/collaborative-movie-list)        |A simple web-hosted list of movies to be collaboratively edited.                            |